abinit/abinit/doc/tutorial/gwr_intro.md

-The other piece of information required for the selection of the minimax mesh is the ratio between the **fundamental** gap and the maximum transition energy i.e. the differerence between the highest KS eigenvalue for the empty states that, in turns, depends on the value of [[nband]] and the energy of the lowest occupied state.
+The other piece of information required for the selection of the minimax mesh is the ratio between the **fundamental** gap and the maximum transition energy i.e. the differerence between the highest KS eigenvalue for the empty states that, in turns, depends on the value of [[nband]] used and the energy of the lowest occupied state.

-The irreducible polarizability is computed in real space in the supercell using
+The irreducible polarizability is computed in the real-space supercell using

 \begin{equation}
 \chi(\rr,\RR', i\tau) = G(\rr, \RR', i\tau) G^*(\rr, \RR', -i\tau)